lianna-blanca/guitar-chord-finder/README.md

 ## To Do:

-* Adjust CSS to handle screens wider than 2030px (fretboard is fine, but chord selection buttons spread too far, and all must be centered)
+* Clear lit chord button

 * Analyse cause of lit notes not displaying fret text.

-* Look into generating the frets rather than hardcoding each div
+* Look into auto-generating the frets rather than hardcoding each div

-  * How many IDs are being used?
+  * How many IDs are being used? scinotes could be skipped

   * Will the note letters be useful in the future?
 Probably, if features such as "light up all C# notes" are implemented.